Varying Newton constant, entropy and the black hole evaporation law

-This is different than in the Hawking-Page model \cite{hawkingexplosion}\cite{pagehawking} when the averaged energy density tends to infinity at the end of black hole's life time.
-The results (42)-(46) could be compared with observations of the gamma-ray bursts \cite{burst}.
+Let us note that the entropy (62) is decreasing to zero if $\gamma<2$, is constant if $\gamma=2$ and is growing in time if $\gamma>2$.
+The mean density (63)is tending to infinity if $\gamma<\frac{2}{3}$, is constant for $\gamma=\frac{2}{3}$ and is tending to zero if $\gamma>\frac{2}{3}$ (this is different than in the Hawking-Page model \cite{pagehawking}).
+The results could be compared with observations of the gamma-ray bursts \cite{burst}.
 In particular, with the recent observations of the giant neutrino emissions \cite{evapobs1} which by some authors \cite{evapobs2}\cite{evapobs3} are interpreted as resulting from primordial black hole explosions.